 Maastricht Coordination Group

 The Maastricht Coordination Group consists of high-level civil and military representatives of the four Maastricht Upper Area Control Centre (MUAC) States - Belgium, Germany, Luxembourg and the Netherlands.
 It was set up to determine a common position regarding all matters relating to the operation of the air traffic services provided by MUAC in the airspace of the four States.

 The Military ATM Board (MAB) reports to the Provisional Council and provides advice to the Provisional Council and, when deemed necessary, to the Director General.
 It is composed of senior military officers of the Member States.

 The MAB ensures the involvement of military State authorities in the ATM planning and decision-making processes, to the best advantage of the civil-military ATM performance partnership.

-As the military focal point for ATM/CNS matters, the MAB develops harmonised and State-agreed European military positions as a basis for further civil-military coordination within the CMIC and for the benefit of other relevant European organisations (e.g. European Union/European Commission, European Defence Agency, European Aviation Safety Agency and the SESAR Joint Undertaking).
+As the military focal point for ATM/CNS matters, the MAB develops harmonised and State-agreed European military positions as a basis for further civil-military coordination within the CMSC and for the benefit of other relevant European organisations (e.g. European Union/European Commission, European Defence Agency, European Aviation Safety Agency and the SESAR Joint Undertaking).